hanhy06/embellish_chat/docs/README.md

 * **Notification:** Mentioned players who are online will hear a notification sound.
 In version 1.21.6 and above, the notification sound category is UI (in lower versions, it belongs to the PLAYER category).

-* **Team Colors:** If a mentioned player is on a team, their name will be displayed in their team's color.
+* **Team Colors:** If a mentioned player is on a team, their target will be displayed in their team's color.

 * **Message Metadata & Copy:** Hovering over a chat message displays its timestamp.
 Clicking the message copies its content to your clipboard.